-Revenue from large crane construction contracts is recognized according to the percentage of completion (POC) method described in IAS 11 as those contracts are specifically negotiated for the construction of an asset or a combination of assets that are closely interrelated or interdependent in terms of their design, technology and function or their ultimate purpose or use.
-The stage of completion of a contract is determined by the proportion that the contract costs incurred for the work performed to date bear to the estimated total contract costs (cost-to-cost method) at completion.
-When the final outcome of a project cannot be reliably determined, the costs arising from the project are expensed in the same reporting period in which they occur, but the revenue from the project is recorded only to the extent that the Group will receive an amount corresponding to actual costs.
-An expected loss on a contract is recognized immediately in statement of income.
-Revenue in respect of variations to the contract scope and claims is recognized when it is probable that it will be received and is capable of being measured reliably.
+Revenue from large crane construction contracts is recog-The company recognizes a liability to make dividend distribunized according to the percentage of completion (POC) method tions to equity holders when the distribution is approved by the described in IAS 11 as those contracts are specifically negotishareholders.
+A corresponding amount is recognized directly in ated for the construction of an asset or a combination of assets equity. that are closely interrelated or interdependent in terms of their design, technology and function or their ultimate purpose or Employee benefits use.
+The stage of completion of a contract is determined by Konecranes companies have various pension plans in accordthe proportion that the contract costs incurred for the work ance with local conditions and practices.
+Pensions are generally performed to date bear to the estimated total contract costs managed for the Group companies by outside pension insur-(cost-to-cost method) at completion.
+When the final outcome of ance companies or by similar arrangements.
+These pension a project cannot be reliably determined, the costs arising from plans are classified either as defined contribution or defined the project are expensed in the same reporting period in which benefit plans.
+Under defined contribution plans, expenses they occur, but the revenue from the project is recorded only to are recognized for the period the contribution relates to.
+The the extent that the Group will receive an amount corresponding Group has no legal or constructive obligation to pay further to actual costs.
+An expected loss on a contract is recognized contributions if the fund does not hold sufficient assets to pay immediately in statement of income.
+Revenue in respect of employee benefits.
+The Konecranes Group accounts for the variations to the contract scope and claims is recognized when Finnish system under the Employees' Pensions Act (TyEL) within it is probable that it will be received and is capable of being insurance system as a defined contribution plan. measured reliably.
+Under defined benefit plans, a liability recognized in the